fayo786/SPIDAM/README.md

   > After selecting the file, ensure that you press `Open` for the software to convert the file to .wav and store it for use in the program.

 * Seeing statistics (details of files)
-  > After downloading a file, press the `Details` button to see statistics such as Time, Channels, Resonance, and RT60 Difference.
+  > After downloading a file, Statistic will show .....

 * Displaying a graph of the audio
-  > After downloading a file, you can select any of the "Plot" buttons to plot the data, such as `Plot Spectrogram` or `Plot Combined Frequency`.
+  > After downloading a file, you can select the "Plot" buttons to plot the data.
 This will cause a separate window to appear with the desired graph.
 Closing the separate plot window will not close the program.

 * Closing the program
   > To close the program anytime, use the `X` button built into the window.